avocadowebservices/Avo-Server-Specs/README.md

 - White-label and custom branding.
 - Custom color themes.
 - More chart options and advanced stats.
 - And… anything you request!
-[Open an issue](https://github.com/avocadowebservices/avo-server-specs/issues) or [start a discussion](https://github.com/avocadowebservices/avo-server-specs/discussions).
+[Open an issue](https://github.com/avocadowebservices/avo-server-dashboard-widget/issues) or [start a discussion](https://github.com/avocadowebservices/avo-server-dashboard-widget/discussions).

 **The free version will always be useful, clean, and uncrippled.**
 Premium is for agencies, advanced users, and those who want a little extra magic.

 ## 📦 What’s Included?

-- One-file plugin: `avo-server-specs.php`
+- One-file plugin: `avo-server-dashboard-widget.php`
 - Screenshots: `/assets`
 - No settings page, no extra database bloat.
 Just activate and go.